-School Context
+School context

-Maribyrnong College provides a broad education for 1260 students in Years 7-12.
+Maribyrnong College provides a broad education for 1270 students in Years 7-12.
 It is the only Victorian state funded Sports Specialism school with a sports enrolment comprising approximately 40% of the school population.
-The Sports Academy celebrated its 10th Anniversary in 2016.

-The school has 90 EFT teachers, 5 Principal Class Officers, and 53 Education Support Staff as well numerous specialist sporting coaches.
+The school has 90 EFT teachers, 5 principal class officers, and 53 education support staff as well as numerous sporting coaches.

 The College provides a broad VCE curriculum and the majority of students undertake further study after Year 12.
-The school's International Students Program supports 45 International students, predominantly in Years 10 to 12.
+The school's International Students Program supports 40 international students, predominantly in Years 10-12.
 Additionally, the College provides an EAL program to support students of non-English speaking backgrounds.
-Student attendance at the College is excellent overall, individual students are case managed and supported by the Students Services Team.
-All PSD students have individual learning plans and Parent Support Group meetings are held regularly.
+Student attendance at the College is excellent overall, individual students are case managed and supported by the Student Services Team.
+All PSD students have individual learning plans and parent support group meetings are held regularly.
 Teachers are provided with ongoing professional learning in the development of modified and differentiated curriculum.
-PSD students are encouraged to participate in a range activities including, Instrumental Music, Annual Production and the Student Leadership Program.

-Maribyrnong College delivers programs that produce excellent outcomes for students in both academic and sporting endeavours and this is aptly described by the school's motto: "Pride in Performance".
-A High Achievers program operates at Years 7 - 9.
+Maribyrnong College delivers programs that produce excellent outcomes for students in both academic and sporting endeavours and this is aptly described in the school motto: "Pride in Performance".
+A high achievers program operates at Years 7-9.
 Year 10 students can access a range of VCE subjects.
-A rich extra-curricular program includes instrumental music and drama, a school production and a strong inter-school sport program.
-The College has a strong Student Leadership Program at all year levels, which provides opportunities such as leadership camps and raising awareness of civic responsibility.
+A rich extra-curricular program includes instrumental music and drama, a school production and a strong inter-school sport program, The College has a strong student leadership program at all year levels.

 College facilities include a 230-seat theatre, a Library Resource Centre, Media and Film Studio and Visual Art Centre.
 The College has undertaken extensive landscaping and establishment of outdoor passive areas.
 The College boasts a 7000 square metre Sport Stadium with indoor running track, elite training centre, six international-standard tennis courts, soccer and hockey fields all of which form the base for the Sport Specialism Program.
 All students at the College use this facility for Health and PE classes.
-The current College building project has involved relocating the school's entrance to Gordon Street and the commencement of a two storey building complex which, upon completion, will include a new Arts Technology wing, seven general purpose classrooms, a new school administration and an International Students Facility.
+The current College building project has relocated the school's entrance to Gordon Street and the seen the commencement of a two storey building complex which, upon completion, will include a new Arts Technology wing, seven general purpose classrooms, a new school administration and an International Students Facility.